 The Park at Flat Rock

 A beautiful park with restrooms, a playground hiking trails, and more.

-A beautiful view, short hiking trails, and a great place for a picnic.
+Beautiful mountain views at the scenic overlook, short hiking trails, and a great place for a picnic.

 Check out this local mom’s recommendations of where to eat and how they spend a day in Flat Rock, NC